 It’s been a while since I

-overloaded the blog wrote about our First Friday Fashion (fail) contest from September, or the free photo shoot prize our winner received.
+overloaded the blog wrote about the First Friday Fashion (fail) contest from September, or the photo shoot prize our winner received.

-In late October I joined our contest winner Aim for the free photo shoot giveaway.
+In late October I joined my contest winner Aim for the photo shoot giveaway.
 She contrived a clever and generous plan to enlist the help of Facebook friends to vote for her photo entries to win the shoot for her daughter Stella.

 Here are a few favorites from Stella’s outdoor fall photo shoot around Beutter Park and Battell Park in downtown Mishawaka, Indiana.